wifisensing/PicoScenes-Manual/source/installation.rst

     - For the N2x0 series, MIMO cable is an easy way to achieve MIMO and phased array, except for its narrow bandwidth.
     - For clock synchronization, OctoClock-G from EttusResearch is a cost-effective choice that distributes the GPS-disciplined clocks to up to eight USRP devices.

-Verify the installation of the USRP N2x0/X3x0
+Verify the installation of the USRP hardware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a four-stage verification process to ensure that your USRP is ready for PicoScenes.